 As an undergraduate at Oxford University, I carried out two major pieces of work worth mentioning here.
 My research project was my first foray to Cusuco National Park, and examined resource utilisation and morphology of Scarabaeinae dung beetles.
 I also wrote a literature review/essay on the causes and impacts of Colony Collapse Disorder.
 More details here.

 During my masters I undertook two theses.
-The first researches heterogeneity in the responses of species to climate change in the arctic using meta-analytical techniques, currently being prepared for publication.
+The first researches heterogeneity in the responses of species to climate change in the arctic using meta-analytical techniques.
 The second explores cross-taxonomic patterns in the responses of invertebrates to disturbance patches in Cusuco as part of my ongoing research in the region.
 More details here.